lcheng6/aws-sustainability-hackathon-2019/README.md

     *   This could be used to relocate all the people from unsustainable areas to the nearest sustainable location
 *   Use serverless data processing, such as large # of lambda functions to do map-reduce instead of using traditional infrastructure like EC2/EMR
 *   Use good serverless Big Data solutions, such as Athena, QuickSight, Glue for data processing tasks
+*   Use a serverless hosting solution, such as API Gateway, Lambda, Athena, S3, etc to host and distribute Sentinel tiles.